Our Next Indicator Choice is…

 Settings

 Range Periods: This setting controls the number of bars used to calculate the value of the histogram.
+The default setting is 10.

 Index Smoothing: This setting is similar to price smoothing with respect to appearances; however, you’ll notice that each individual curve is smoother with higher index values.
-See the image below as an example.
+The default value is 0.3. *Note – this value must be smaller than 1.0.
+Below is an additional illustration of how this setting affects the indicator.

 EUR/USD